amoneva/2025-11-17-nscr/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "52.333601"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "4.867339"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Oct 7, 9, 14, and 16, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Nov 17, 18, 24, and 25, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 - 15:00 UTC + 2"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2024-10-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2025-11-17      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2024-10-16        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2025-11-25        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Asier Moneva", "Abby Onencan"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Asier Moneva"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Ida Adamse", "Wim Bernasco", "Harrie Jonkman"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Wim Bernasco", "Danielle Stibbe"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["amoneva@nscr.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite: "977884808787"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+# eventbrite: "977884808787"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}